dczombera/GitHubIssues/README.md

 ## Make a command-line executable

-If you want to order to run the application from the command line, make sure Erlang is installed.
+If you want to run the application from the command line, make sure Erlang is installed.
 When you are ready to go, do the following steps:

 1. In the project's folder, packe the program using mix: